Rembrandt the entrepreneur

-In the Golden Age being an artist also meant being a businessman—the two went hand in hand.
+In the 17th century being an artist also meant being a businessman—the two went hand in hand.
 Rembrandt asked top prices for his paintings.
 Until the end of his life his work was sought after by the city’s wealthy merchants and patricians and by other clients from all over Europe.
 Rembrandt worked in the city which was then the centre of art and commerce, of knowledge and power, and of creativity in the broadest sense of the word.
 In that period huge fortunes were earned on the canals, the world was run from canal-side houses and the finest works of art and the most ingenious ideas were let loose on the world.
 The Rembrandt House Museum is a place where the creativity and business acumen of past and present can be felt.

 Rembrandt’s main source of income was private commissions for portraits.
 It is fair to assume that clients who ordered portraits from Rembrandt bought other works from him as well.
 We cannot be certain of this, however, as Rembrandt did not keep records of his workshop sales.
 The average price for a painting by Rembrandt was around 340 guilders; by comparison a skilled craftsman earned around 250 guilders a year.